hanubeki/dake/README.md

     * Using "Arrow" with Split/Alternate/Symmetric coloring is not recommended.

 ##Known problems##
-* Pressing hold head offset if Visual Delay is set
+* Active hold head has offset if Visual Delay is set
-* Receptor outline does not animate

 Fllowing problems are not confirmed in alpha 2:
 * Crash while playing Springtime pump-single Expert (bundled with SM5)